alielw/APS-NGS-day1-PM/README.md

 * **Merge gtf files**

-Cufflinks includes a script called [cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/index.html) that you can use to merge together several Cufflinks assemblies.
-We must merge transcripts to get a reference set of transcripts across all individuals.
+Cufflinks includes a script called [cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/index.html) that you can use to merge together several Cufflinks assemblies along with the reference set of already annotated transcripts.
+We must merge transcripts to get a complete reference set of transcripts across all individuals.

         >cuffmerge -g reference.gtf - s gtf_list.txt

 ## d.
 PRACTICAL ACTIVITY

 Cufflinks takes a couple of hours to run, so we have already generated gtf files for you for each sample.
-In this practical, we will merge all the gtf files to generate on reference set of transcripts.
+In this practical, we will merge all the gtf files, together with the reference set of annotated transcripts, to generate a complete set of transcripts.

 * First, copy the gtf files to a new folder

+        cp ...
+PATH/FOLDER

+* Copy the reference gtf to the new folder.
+This contains all the annotated transcripts in the genome.

+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Heliconius_melpomene.Hmel1.42.gtf PATH/FOLDER

+* Generate list of gtf files

+        ls */transcripts.gtf > gtf_list.txt

+* Merge gtf files with cuffmerge

+        cuffmerge -g Heliconius_melpomene.Hmel1.42.gtf - s gtf_list.txt